-In May 2020, I will attempt to run the National Three Peaks Challenge – running up the three highest peaks in the UK and the entire distance between them in under 9 days – the fastest known time.
+In August 2020, I will attempt to run the National Three Peaks Challenge – running up the three highest peaks in the UK and the entire distance between them in under 9 days – the fastest known time.

-- 450 miles total
+- Approx 440 miles total

 - 44,000ft ascent – 1.5 times the height of Everest

-- 55 miles (or 2 marathons) average per day
+- Approx. 50 miles average per day

-- Running self-supported without a dedicated vehicle
+- Self-supported as much as possible without a dedicated support vehicle

 The current record stands at an impressive 9 days 11 hours by Tom Mountney.